Air Traffic Controller training

 You are also able to contact CASA directly on 02 6217 1641 or 1300 737 032 or email@example.com if you wish to discuss your condition and the medical process.

 Whilst the day is challenging, most candidates enjoy the day and learn more about themselves from the process.
-Final candidate selection is not made until after the completion of the Assessment Centre week.
+Final candidates' selection is not made until after the completion of the assessment centre week.

 All correspondence is conducted by email in the most part.
 Occasionally some candidates may receive an SMS to confirm that an email or correspondence has been sent.